serpient/form-creator/README.md

   }

 ```
-- you need to handle submitFunction and corresponding error/success cases.
+- you need to add your own submitFunction and corresponding error/success cases.

 ### Call renderQAs function within the render function
 ```